-This Sweet Potato Casserole is decadent.
-It’s rich and just sweet enough to be a side dish.
-It’s definitely not an everyday dish.
-It’s something you serve to impress as it is like a little piece of heaven on your plate.
-Please give this a try for Thanksgiving or any day you want your meal to be special.
+This Sweet Potato Casserole is decadent, rich, and just sweet enough to still be considered a side dish.
+It’s like a little piece of heaven on your plate.
+Impress your guests this Thanksgiving or any day you want your meal to be special.

 This can be prepared a day ahead and refrigerated until ready to cook.
-Take out and bring to room temperature before baking.
-Check it after 45 minutes and if not puffed and golden, add a few more minutes.
+Take it out and bring to room temperature before baking.
+It should be puffed and golden after 45 minutes, but since ovens vary, you may need to add a few more minutes.